 A new study on the effects of marijuana on the brain indicates that the effects of the drug disappear within 72 hours of use.
 The study focuses on cannabis legale and the impact it has on adolescents and young adults.

 The study wanted to find the association between cognitive dysfunction in adolescents and young adults and heavy cannabis usage.
+Researchers did not study consumption devices, so there is no data to indicate if there are differences between cannabis usage when it is consumed using a vaporizer versus that consumed using a bong or water pipe.

 The study analyzed 69 cross-sectional studies, with 2152 cannabis users finding that there was a significant reduction in cognition in those that reported frequent cannabis usage.
 Cannabis light usage was not included in the study.
 The study analyzed the impact among heavy users after abstinence from cannabis for 72 hours or longer.